Robert St Lawrence, 3rd Baron Howth: Background

 Robert was born about 1435, the eldest son of Christopher St Lawrence, 2nd Baron Howth.
 There is some dispute about the identity of his mother.
-The Dictionary of National Biography entry for Robert mentions that she was Elizabeth Bermingham of Athenry (as first wife of his father).
+The Dictionary of National Biography entry for Robert mentions that she was Elizabeth Bermingham of Athenry and his father's first wife.
 But some modern researchers consider her to be Anne Plunkett (probably of Ratoath, County Meath), a cousin of Christopher Plunkett, 1st Baron Killeen, as first (rather than second) wife of his father.
 After his father's death, Anne remarried Anthony Percy.
 Upon her death, she was buried at Howth beside her first husband.

 The reason for revising the identity of his mother has been a reference (considered reliable) to Robert's descendants being distant cousins of Christopher Plunkett, 1st Baron Killeen.
 But the revisionists may have overlooked the fact that Robert's paternal grandfather's mother was Alice Plunkett, Lady Howth, born circa 1350, daughter of John Plunkett of Beaulieu.

 Robert succeeded to the title between 1462 and 1465.
-He was granted possession of the family estates by Act of Parliament in 1463, suggesting that his father had died either in that year or the previous year.
+He was granted possession of the family estates by an Act of Parliament in 1463, suggesting that his father had died either in that year or the previous year.